nanoporetech/modkit/README.md

 A bioinformatics tool for working with modified bases from Oxford Nanopore.
 Specifically for converting modBAM to bedMethyl files using best practices, but also manipulating modBAM files and generating summary statistics.
+Detailed documentation and quick-start can be found in the [online docs](https://nanoporetech.github.io/modkit/).

 ## Installation